 Michelle helped me apply to 20 different colleges.
 She let me use her computer, because my family didn’t have one.
 I ended up at my first choice, Pepperdine.
 I didn’t really feel like I fit in at first.
 I talked differently.
 I wasn’t blond.
 I hadn’t even seen a surfboard up close before!
 My parents were cabbies.
 But Michelle taught me I didn’t have to be hindered by my past that my future was wide open.
 And she convinced me that I had as much of a right to college as anybody.
 She also helped me realize my passion and ability for finance.
 All of my hard work paid off when I landed a full-time job right out of college.
 I now work in the Private Banking division of one of the world’s top banks.

 I went back to my neighborhood’s high school a few years ago to tutor.
 While I was there, the school was locked down because a student had stabbed a teacher and was threatening other students.
 Nothing has changed there.
 But I have changed.
 When I was right in the middle of it I couldn’t do much about it.
 I honestly thought that was just how people lived.

 The Fulfillment Fund gave me hope that my life could be different, and that it WOULD be different.
 They taught me that I could survive and then come back and actually make some changes.
 And I do think anything is possible, thanks to my mentor Michelle, and to the Fulfillment Fund.

-Veronica Estrada is an Assistant Vice President and Junior Private Banker at Deutsche Bank's Private Wealth Management Group.
+Veronica Estrada is a Private Banker at JP Morgan.
 A 2008 graduate of Pepperdine University, she lives in Los Angeles.